nazmulidris/developerlife.com/_posts/2019-10-20-idea-plugin-example-intro.md

 Here's an example of a `plugin.xml` file.

-- It provides provides an `extensionPoint` which is actually supported by a `component`.
+- It provides an `extensionPoint` which is actually supported by a `component` implemented by `extensionPoints.ConfiguratorComponent.kt`.
 This extension point is called `configuratorRunnable`.
+This component finds all its `extensions` (declared below) when it initializes itself and does "something" with each of them.
-- It provides 2 `extensions` each of which implement the `configuratorRunnable` extension point (which is simply `Runnable`).
+- It provides 2 `extensions` each of which implement the `configuratorRunnable` extension point declared above (which is simply `Runnable`).
-- A `PersistentStateComponent` is also declared which is a `applicationService`.
+- A `PersistentStateComponent` called `services.LogService` is also declared which is a `applicationService`.
+Services are the preferred way of creating plugin functionality since they don't all have to be created until actually needed.
 - It exposes a bunch of actions and specifies where these actions should appear.
 - It creates a menu group and adds some actions to it.